 You can’t write 50 pages of a novel, enjoy a dinner party, direct your kid’s play, and run a marathon on the same day.
 That’s just not how life works.
 Some concessions will have to be made so you can focus on what’s most important to you right now.

-It’s only when you’re honest about what you currently want and need in life that you can achieve what you want to achieve.
+Only when you’re honest about what you want and need in life can you achieve your goals.

 In an interview on The Tim Ferriss Show, James Clear makes this question actionable by asking, “What am I optimizing for [in my life right now]?”